 The Florida Forest Service recommends that drivers who see smoke immediately slow down.

-While driving, Forest Service officials suggest using windshield wipers in heavy fog and turning on low-beam headlights.
+Forest Service officials suggest drivers use their windshield wipers in heavy fog and turn on their low-beam headlights.

-Once it's safe, motorists should pull all the way off the roadway, turn on hazard lights if the fog is heavy and then report the hazard to the Florida Highway Patrol.
+Once it's safe, motorists should pull all the way off the roadway, turn on their vehicle's hazard lights if the fog is heavy and then report the hazard to the Florida Highway Patrol.

 Copyright 2012 by ClickOrlando.com.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.